PreetishMajumdar/RAG-Model---South-Asian-Cuisine/README.md

 # South Asian Culinary Encyclopedia: RAG Pipeline

-> **NOTICE: FOR GRADING & INTERNAL GROUP USE**
-> This repository contains the codebase, evaluation metrics, and ablation study results for the South Asian Cuisine RAG System.
-The architecture strictly follows a decoupled, variable-controlled approach to scientifically determine the best configuration for a 0.5B parameter LLM.

 ## Project Objective
 The goal of this project is to build a robust **Retrieval-Augmented Generation (RAG)** system capable of answering complex queries about South Asian cuisine.
 To ensure maximum efficiency and accuracy, we implemented a **Rigorous Ablation Study**, evaluating different combinations of Chunking, Retrieval, and Prompting strategies.